haberdashPI/vscode-modal-keys/README.md

 | `__mode`        | `string    | A string specifying the current mode
 | `__count`       | `number`   | A number indicating the prefixed numerical values in front of a command: see below.

-The `repeat` property allows you to run the command multiple times.
-If the value of the property is a number, it directly determines the repetition count, and if it is `__count` it repeats the expression based on the prefixed numbers passed to the keybinding.
-When you type a modal command you can prefix it with numbers, these can passed as the `__count` variable to your command.
+When you type a modal command you can prefix it with numbers, these are passed using the `__count` variable to your command.

 As a full example of using `__count`, the following would bind h to move left (like vim) in all modes.